 For wellness-minded travelers, yoga sessions and spa treatments have long been the universal standard.
-But, thanks to 2020, self-care routines have been expanded in a variety of ways with the very definition of wellness evolving to encompass so much more.
+Recently, however, self-care routines have been expanded in a variety of ways — with the very definition of wellness evolving to encompass so much more.

 This new approach to not-so-new mind and body trends has included a shifting focus to incorporating wellness into daily practices as well as seeking new in-the-moment experiences more often.

 Because we believe wellness is a subjective effort with many facets, we've come up with some of the top places to relax, reflect and rejuvenate in Greater Phoenix.

 YogaBack to Top of List

 The truth is, yoga trends come and go.
 So, whether you're looking for a new studio to check out during your stay or just a trendy new experience while you're in vacation mode — both of which offer health benefits, regardless of your skill level — you'll find exactly what you're looking for in Phoenix.